thewantedx/thewantedx/README.md

-- 👋 Hi, I’m @thewantedx
+- 👋 Hi, I’m @thewantedx aka HuyNQ
-- 👀 I’m interested in LEAGUE
+- 👀 I’m interested in Soccer & Games
-- 🌱 I’m currently learning Something you dont wanna know >.<
+- 🌱 I’m currently learning Cyber Security.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me idk :))
+- 📫 How to reach me nguyenquanghuy280103@gmail.com

 <!---
 thewantedx/thewantedx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.